evanmarkel/Database-Through-DevOps/README.md

 ```

 ## Next Steps:
-Install CockroachDB, Prometheus, K8s dashboard, and Gremlin for resilience testing as per developer documentation.
+Install CockroachDB, Prometheus, K8s dashboard, and Gremlin for resilience testing as per documentation in individual folders.